Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Specific f(Q) Models

 \section{Specific \texorpdfstring{$f(Q)$}{f(Q)} Models}

 In this section, we present the models we study.
-The goal is to see if they can solve the Hubble tension and achieve consistency with the DESI DR2 BAO data \citep{DESI_2025}.
+We explore three models previously studied in the literature that geometrically imply an accelerated expansion of the universe and include additional terms that can increase $H(z)$ at late times.
+The goal is to see if they can solve the Hubble tension and achieve consistency with the DESI~DR2 BAO data \citep{DESI_2025}.
 This is important as doing both is difficult for a cosmological model.
-For example, the Chevallier-Polarski-Linder \citep[CPL;][]{Chevallier_2001, Linder_2003, Linder_2008} $w_0 w_a$ parametrization is preferred over $\Lambda$CDM at the $3.1\sigma$ C.L. using DESI DR2 and CMB data \citep{DESI_2025}.
-However, the predicted value for the Hubble constant is $H_0 = 63.9^{+1.7}_{-2.1}$ km/s/Mpc using CMB + DESI DR2 \citep{Mirpoorian_2025}.
-This is in 4.86$\sigma$ tension with the latest independent $H_0$ determination using Cepheid-Type Ia supernovae by the SH0ES Collaboration \citep{Breuval_2024}.
-Therefore, the main goal of this paper is to determine whether modified $f(Q)$ gravity models can solve the Hubble tension without losing consistency with BAO data.
-We explore three models previously studied in the literature that geometrically imply an accelerated expansion of the universe and include additional terms that can increase $H(z)$ at late times.
-A recent study \cite{Kavya_2025} went along these lines by considering a power-law hyperbolic tangent $f(Q)$ model.
-They found that the model alleviates the Hubble tension using DESI + RSD + Cosmic Chronometers (CC) + Standard Sirens + CMB data.
+For example, the Chevallier-Polarski-Linder \citep[CPL;][]{Chevallier_2001, Linder_2003, Linder_2008} $w_0 w_a$ parametrization (with $w$ depending linearly on $a$) is preferred over $\Lambda$CDM at the $3.1\sigma$ C.L. using DESI~DR2 and CMB data \citep{DESI_2025, Cortes_2025}.
+However, the Bayesian Evidence (Eq.~\ref{eq:Bayesian_Evidence}) disfavours the addition of two extra parameters to reduce the BAO tension \citep{Ong_2025}.
+Moreover, the CPL model predicts a low value for the Hubble constant of $H_0 = 63.9^{+1.7}_{-2.1}$ km/s/Mpc using CMB + DESI~DR2 \citep{Mirpoorian_2025}.
+This is in $4.86\sigma$ tension with the latest independent $H_0$ determination using the Cepheid-SNIa route by the SH0ES Collaboration \citep{Breuval_2024}.
+In physically motivated models, $w$ must have a specific redshift dependence to solve the Hubble tension, but this can be difficult to reconcile with the latest BAO data \citep{Lee_2022_DE}.